-Figure 1-1 illustrates the major components of the CY8C38 family.
+Figure 1-1 illustrates the major components of the CY8C56LP family.
 They are:

-- 8051 CPU subsystem
+- ARM Cortex-M3 CPU subsystem

 - Nonvolatile subsystem

 - Programming, debug, and test subsystem

 - Inputs and outputs

 - Clocking

 - Power

 - Digital subsystem

 - Analog subsystem

 PSoC's digital subsystem provides half of its unique configurability.
 It connects a digital signal from any peripheral to any pin through the digital system interconnect (DSI).
-It also provides functional flexibility through an array of small, fast, low-power UDBs.
-PSoC Creator provides a library of prebuilt and tested standard digital peripherals (UART, SPI, LIN, PRS, CRC, timer, counter, PWM, AND, OR, and so on) that are mapped to the UDB array.
+It also provides functional flexibility through an array of small, fast, low power UDBs.
+PSoC Creator provides a library of pre-built and tested standard digital peripherals (UART, SPI, LIN, PRS, CRC, timer, counter, PWM, AND, OR, and so on) that are mapped to the UDB array.
 You can also easily create a digital circuit using boolean primitives by means of graphical design entry.
 Each UDB contains programmable array logic (PAL)/programmable logic device (PLD) functionality, together with a small state machine engine to support a wide variety of peripherals.

-In addition to the flexibility of the UDB array, PSoC also provides configurable digital blocks targeted at specific functions.
-For the CY8C38 family these blocks can include four 16-bit timers, counters, and PWM blocks; I2C slave, master, and multimaster; FS USB; and Full CAN 2.0b.
+In addition to the flexibility of the UDB array.
+PSoC also provides configurable digital blocks targeted at specific functions.
+For the CY8Č56LP family these blocks can include four 16-bit timer, counter, and PWM blocks; IC slave, master, and multi-master; Full-Speed USB; and Full CAN 2.0.

-For more details on the peripherals see the "Example Peripherals" section on page 40 of this data sheet.
-For information on UDBs, DSI, and other digital blocks, see the "Digital Subsystem" section on page 39 of this data sheet.
+For more details on the peripherals see the "Example Peripherals" section on page 35 of this datasheet.
+For information on UDBs, DSI, and other digital blocks, see the "Digital Subsystem" section on page 34 of this datasheet.

 PSoC's analog subsystem is the second half of its unique configurability.
-All analog performance is based on a highly accurate absolute voltage reference with less than 0.1-percent error over temperature and voltage.
+All analog performance is based on a highly accurate absolute voltage reference with less than 0.1% error over temperature and voltage.
 The configurable analog subsystem includes:

 - Analog muxes

 - Comparators

+- Analog mixers

 - Voltage references

+- ADCs

-- Analog-to-digital converter (ADC)
+- DACs

-- Digital-to-analog converters (DACs)
+- DFB

-- Digital filter block (DFB)

 All GPIO pins can route analog signals into and out of the device using the internal analog bus.
 This allows the device to interface up to 62 discrete analog signals.

-The heart of the analog subsystem is a fast, accurate, configurable delta-sigma ADC with these features:
+Some CY8C56LP devices offer a fast, accurate, configurable delta-sigma ADC with these features:

 - Less than 100 μV offset

 - A gain error of 0.2 percent

-- INL less than ±2 LSB
+- INL less than ±1 LSB

 - DNL less than ±1 LSB

-- SINAD better than 84 dB in 16-bit mode
+- SINAD better than 66 dB